HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool enables users to run a series of audits against web pages, and the [cache policy audit](https://developers.google.com/web/tools/lighthouse/audits/cache-policy) evaluates whether a site can benefit from additional caching.
 It does this by comparing the content age (via the `Last-Modified` header) to the cache TTL and estimating the probability that the resource would be served from cache.
 Depending on the score, you may see a caching recommendation in the results, with a list of specific resources that could be cached.

-**Placeholder for Figure 18: Lighthouse report highlighting potential cache policy improvements.**
+{# Figure 18: Lighthouse report highlighting potential cache policy improvements. #}

 {{ figure_markup(
   image="16_lighthouse_caching_audit.png",